barebox/barebox/Documentation/devicetree/bindings/clocks/xlnx,ps7-clkc.rst

 Xilinx PS7 clkc
 ===============

-In addition to the upstream bindings, following properties are understood:
+In addition to the upstream bindings, the following properties are understood:

 Optional properties: